mkanegaye/project3/README.md

 ![WashDC](https://github.com/user-attachments/assets/33fa4bbf-126b-4e95-8fa9-1247321bcdb5)

-### Group Members: Meghan Kanygaye, Jason Crespo, Alex Maciel, Brian Loutzenhiser
+### Group Members: Meghan Kanegaye, Jason Crespo, Alex Maciel, Brian Loutzenhiser

 ### Purpose:
 The main purpose of the third project for our group is to investigate the differences in Crime Incidents within the two years of data all regarding current events.